Search for a Course

 MET CS 422 Advanced Programming Concepts

+Prerequisite: MET CS 342 or consent of instructor.
 Comprehensive coverage of object-oriented programming with cooperating classes.
 Implementation of polymorphism with inheritance and interfaces and in Java library containers.
 Programming with exceptions, stream input/output and graphical AWT and Swing components.
-Threads, sockets, datagrams and database connectivity are also covered in this course.
+Threads, sockets, datagrams, and database connectivity are also covered in this course.
 Laboratory course.
-Prerequisite: MET CS 341 or MET CS 342.
-Or instructor's consent.
-For undergraduates only.
+For undergraduate students.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Creativity/Innovation, Critical Thinking. [ 4 cr. ]

 MET CS 425 Introduction to Business Data Communications and Networks

-Undergraduate Prerequisites: (METCS200) or instructor's consent. ; Undergraduate Corequisites: May not be taken in conjunction with CS 535 or CS 625.
-Only one of the se courses can be counted towards degree requirements. - Basic concepts of data communications and computer networks; hardware, software, and reference models; TCP/IP protocol suit.
-Overview of voice communication, LAN, network development life cycle, security, management IT Economic: Total Cost Ownership, Return on investment and IT Project Portfolio Management.
-Prereq: MET CS200 or instructor's consent.
-May not be taken in conjunction with CS 535 or CS 625.
-Only one of these courses can be counted towards degree requirements. [ 4 cr. ]
+Prerequisites: MET LB 102 or consent of instructor.
+Basic concepts of data communications and computer networks; hardware, software, and reference models; TCP/IP protocol suit.
+Overview of voice communication, LAN, network development life cycle, security, and management.
+IT Economics: Total Cost Ownership, Return on Investment, and IT Project Portfolio Management.
+Restrictions: May not be taken in conjunction with MET CS 535 or MET CS 625.
+Only one of these courses can be counted toward degree requirements. [ 4 cr. ]

 MET CS 432 Introduction to IT Project Management